 A bit like a kebab, a gyros is a typical Greek sandwich.
 It consists of pieces of meat (usually chicken, pork, lamb or beef) cooked on a rotisserie and wrapped in a flatbread or pita along with salad, onions and a variety of sauces.
 Vegetarian versions can include grilled halloumi (a salty Cypriot cheese made from a mix of sheep’s and goat’s milk) or feta cheese instead of the meat.

 These sweet custard slices, made with layers of flaky phyllo pastry and sprinkled with cinnamon, are worth a visit to Greece alone, even if you don’t do anything else.
 They’re best eaten warm, straight from the oven.

-Similar to Italian lasagne, but made with small macaroni instead of pasta sheets, this is Greek comfort food at its best.
-It’s made by layering ground beef or lamb with macaroni and béchamel sauce and is often flavoured with cinnamon, nutmeg and Greek herbs.
+Similar to Italian lasagne Dropdown content, but made with small macaroni instead of pasta sheets, this is Greek comfort food at its best.
+Greek cuisine has long been influenced by Italy, particularly in the Kefalonia Dropdown content area.
+Pastitsio is made by layering ground beef or lamb with macaroni and béchamel sauce and is often flavoured with cinnamon, nutmeg and Greek herbs.
 Sometimes it’s also topped with grated cheese before being baked in the oven.